Puttrix/shop404/README.md

 - `src/state`: simple cart state with localStorage persistence
 - `src/utils/analytics.js`: unified event helpers and tag loader
 - `server.js`: static file server and runtime config endpoint

+## Roadmap & Ideas
+- See `docs/ROADMAP.md` for themes, milestones, backlog, and decisions.
+Add ideas there as short bullets; move items across sections as work progresses.

 ## Security & Privacy
 This is a mock app with no real payments.
 Do not collect real personal data.
 The consent banner and tracking logic are for demonstration only.